pubmob-com/pubmob/mobbing/index.md

 ## Why the two rules work

-The [two rules of mobbing]() say that the driver rotates on a short timer (5 minutes works well) and that you use [strong-style pairing](), where the driver listens to the navigators and cannot choose direction.
+The [two rules of mobbing](https://www.ranorex.com/blog/two-rules-mobbing-success/) say that the driver rotates on a short timer (5 minutes works well) and that you use [strong-style pairing](https://llewellynfalco.blogspot.com/2014/06/llewellyns-strong-style-pairing.html), where the driver listens to the navigators and cannot choose direction.

-Rapid rotations keeps mob sessions engaging and lively.
+Rapid rotations keep mob sessions engaging and lively.
 It's also hard for you to snooze if you know you'll be driving shortly.

 Strong-style pairing and short driver stints means no one person can easily dominate the session.